dcos/dcos-launch/dcos_launch/sample_configs/README.md

 ### Options
 * `key_helper`: generate private SSH keys for the underlying hosts if `true`.
 In `platform: aws`, this means the user does not have to supply `KeyName` in the template parameters and dcos-launch will fill it in.
 Similarly, in `platform: azure`, `sshRSAPublicKey` is populated automatically.
 In the aws case, this key will be deleted from EC2 when the deployment is deleted with dcos-launch
 * `zen_helper`: only to be used with `provider: aws` and zen templates.
 If `true`, then the network prerequisites for launching a zen cluster will be provided if missing.
 The resources potentially covered are: Vpc, InternetGateway, PrivateSubnet, and PublicSubnet.
 As with `key_helper`, these resources will be deleted if dcos-launch is used for destroying the deployment
 * `fault_domain_helper`: only to be used with `provider: onprem`.
 This option allows defining an abitrary number of named regions by creating a spoofed fault-domain-detect script.
 Each region can configure the number of private agents, public agents, and sub-zones.
-Agents are assigned distributed evenly amongst the zones within a region per a given role (private/public).
+One region *must* declared with `local: true` to desginate it as the region which will host the masters.
+Agents are assigned distributed evenly amongst the zones within a region per a given role (master/private/public).
 E.G. consider this fault domain helper:
 ```
+num_masters: 3
 fault_domain_helper:
     USA:
         num_zones: 2
         num_private_agents: 3
+        local: true
     Germany:
         num_zones: 3
         num_public_agents: 2